moonymango/enmovito/memory-bank/progress.md

 - Parameter selection list with multi-select capability
 - Category-based parameter filtering
 - "Select All Visible" button for quick selection of filtered parameters
+- "Clear Selection" button to deselect all parameters at once
+- Dark theme support for improved visual comfort
 - Tab-based visualization switching
 - Individual clear buttons for each plot
 - Automatic parameter deselection after plot generation